 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

-In teh 2017-18 academic year, the tuition rate for the 57-credit MSN: Entry-Level option will be $816 per credit.
+For the 2017-18 academic year, the tuition rate for the 57-credit MSN: Entry-Level option is $816 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services and technology, clinical components, books, etc.